Binary Search Tree — Why Sorted Inserts Kill O(log n)

 Interview Questions on This Topic

-- QWhat is the BST property and why does it enable O(log n) search?
+Explain the BST property and why it enables O(log n) search.

 Frequently Asked Questions